Ted McGinley: Career

-After a casting director spotted a picture of him in GQ, McGinley was cast on the comedy series Happy Days as Roger Phillips (nephew of the Cunninghams), a role he played from 1980 to 1984.
+After a casting director spotted a picture of him in GQ, McGinley was cast on the comedy series Happy Days as Roger Phillips (nephew of Marion Cunningham), a role he played from 1980 to 1984.
 During the run of Happy Days, he landed a role in the comedy film Young Doctors in Love (1982).

-After Happy Days ended in 1984, McGinley appeared in Revenge of the Nerds where he played Stanley Gable, the head of the jock-run Alpha Beta fraternity and the primary antagonist of the Lambda Lambda Lambda nerd fraternity; he reprised the role in the third and fourth movies in the "Nerds" franchise, both produced for television.
+After Happy Days ended in 1984, McGinley appeared in Revenge of the Nerds where he played Stanley Gable, the head of the jock-run Alpha Beta fraternity and the primary antagonist of the Lambda Lambda Lambda nerd fraternity; he reprised the role in the third and fourth films in the "Nerds" franchise, both produced for television.
 He went on to appear in regular roles on television series including The Love Boat and Dynasty.
-He then played the role of Al Bundy's best friend Jefferson D'Arcy on Married... with Children from 1991 to 1997, describing it as a "great, great gig."
+He then played the role of Al Bundy's best friend and Marcy Rhoades' husband Jefferson D'Arcy on Married... with Children from 1991 to 1997, describing it as a "great, great gig."
 He had recurring roles on Aaron Sorkin's television series Sports Night as Dana's boyfriend Gordon, and The West Wing as a television news anchor.
 From 2003 to 2006, he played Charley Shanowski on Hope & Faith.

 Two years later, he was selected for a role in Charlie Lawrence, a situation comedy about a freshman congressman from New Mexico, played by Nathan Lane.
 McGinley played Graydon Ford, the neighbor of Lane's title character, who was a member of the opposing political party.
 McGinley was also in the pilot for the 2002 CBS show Life of the Party, playing a senator.

 His guest star roles include series such as Fantasy Island (1982), Hotel (1985–87), Perfect Strangers (1988), B.L.
-Stryker (1989), Evening Shade (1990), Dream On (1991), The John Larroquette Show (1995–96; 1997–1998), The Practice (2001), and Justice League (2002).
+Stryker (1989), Evening Shade (1990), Dream On (1991), The John Larroquette Show (1995–96; 1997–98), The Practice (2001), and Justice League (2002).

-During and shortly after the run of Married … With Children, McGinley was a part of many film and television movies, playing different types of characters.
+During and shortly after the run of Married … With Children, McGinley was a part of many films and television films, playing different types of characters.
 In 1993, he played Mr. Scream in Wayne's World 2.
 That same year, McGinley affected a Southern accent in his role in the miniseries Wild Justice, which was poorly received by critics.
-Some of his television movie roles were very dark.
-In 1996, he was the star of Deadly Web, a movie that aired on NBC in 1996 and co–starred his wife, Gigi Rice.
-The movie was about a woman who was stalked on the Internet.
-McGinley played one of his darkest roles in 1998 in the television movie Every Mother's Worst Fear.
+Some of his television film roles were very dark.
+In 1996, he was the star of Deadly Web, a film that aired on NBC in 1996 and co–starred his wife, Gigi Rice.
+The film was about a woman who was stalked on the Internet.
+McGinley played one of his darkest roles in 1998 in the television film Every Mother's Worst Fear.
 He played Mitch Carson, a sexual predator who lures a teenage girl into his house, where he holds her captive and tortures her.

 In 2008, McGinley became a contestant on the seventh season of Dancing with the Stars, and was paired with pro dancer Inna Brayer.
 He was the second contestant to be eliminated in the competition.